POSOCO/power_tracer/README.md

 6. Create option to change color scheme according to voltage levels, severity levels, homogeneous color -- done

+7. Create a function that updates line flow values from eDNA, and anaother function that uses this function to fetch all line values one by one and repeat the line fetch for every 15 seconds

 ***
 Watch the demo of this project [here](https://posoco.github.io/power_tracer/apps/singletest)